Betweenmatt/TastyScript/Wiki/README.md

 * [Order of Operations](#order-of-operations)

 # Introduction
-Welcome to **1.3.1**!
+Welcome to **1.3.2**!

-TastyScript is a simple procedural programming language which uses top level *functions* to execute lower level *commands*.
+TastyScript is a simple programming language which uses top level *functions* to execute lower level *commands*.
 Functions can call other functions, and you can *override* functions to build on top of their functionality with a modular approach.

 Every script must have exactly one `Start()` function which is the entry point into your script.